 Since this was for the office and I was poking fun at the fact that our company was closing down our cafeteria, I decorated accordingly.
-I added an abandoned tray, a curdled cup of coffee, albino rat and trail of spiders:
+So, I added an abandoned tray, a curdled cup of coffee, albino rat and trail of spiders:

 A ‘Model’ Employee

-- A pair of cotton gloves, and
+- A pair of cotton gloves,

-- Old clothing.
+- Old clothing, and

 I leave the opening in the back and removedthe torso.
 Twist the seam of the chicken wire closed using a pair of needle nosed pliers.
 To keep the wire from showing through, I put a bodysuit over the torso to smooth it out.

 For the hands, I stuffed a pair of cotton gloves, which I dyed a natural skin tone.
-I then clothed her and put some shoes on – a high laced ankle boot is best because you can tighten it to the pool noodle.
+Then clothe her and put on some shoes.
+A high ankle boot is best because you can tighten it to the pool noodle.

-As I found out while transporting her, it’s not a good idea to leave her slumped in the back seat of the car while you run an errand (and an even worse idea to stuff her into the trunk); passersby may mistake her for a real person 🙂
+As we found out while transporting her, it’s not a good idea to leave her slumped in the back seat of the car while you run an errand (and an even worse idea to stuff her into the trunk); passersby may mistake her for a real person 🙂

 Once she was at the office, I clothed her in a company golf shirt.
 In addition to sporting a ball and chain around her ankle, I also poked fun at ‘bring your kids to work day’ by putting a ‘baby’ in her arms (you’ll notice I left some diapers on the desk too).

 However, it’s not just any baby; on closer inspection, you can see that I replaced the dolls head with a skeleton skull head that lights up.